adamgulyas/backtesting-lab/README.md

 ![](images/svm_sp_port_perf_dotcom.png)
 ---
 ### Trade entry/exit signals
 The chart belows shows the entry/exit signals from both DMAC and SVM signals.
-The chart shows help users to assess the trading turn-over from each strategy.
+The chart helps users to assess the amount of trading turn-over from each strategy.
 ---
 Entry/exit signals for S&P using DMAC during dot-com bubble
 ![](images/dmac_sp_entry_exit_dotcom.png)